Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 Risk was estimated for each sample based on the results of age, gender, pedigree and size.

-**The Mean, Median, Standard Deviation, Min and Max Values by Species are contained in the Final Project.ipynb file**
+**The Mean, Median, Standard Deviation, Min and Max Values for each variable are contained in the Final Project.ipynb file**

 *Repository Link: https://github.com/Fiona-600/Programming-for-Data-Analytics-2020-Project/blob/main/Final%20Project.ipynb*

 **Purpose of the project**

-The presentation will include:

 This project creates and models a simulated data set related to a chosen real-world phenomenon using the numpy.random package in Python.
 This approach is taken rather than collecting the data.